-As of June 30, 2003, there were no borrowings under the company's \$450 million credit agreement.
 On July 1, 2003, the company entered into a new \$500 million credit agreement, expiring in May 2006, to replace the \$450 million credit agreement that was due to expire in March 2004.
 Borrowings under the new agreement bear interest based on the then-current LIBOR or prime rates and the company's credit rating.
 The credit agreement contains financial and other covenants, including maintenance of certain financial ratios, a minimum level of net worth and limitations on certain types of transactions, which could reduce the amount the company is able to borrow.
 Events of default under the credit agreement include failure to perform covenants, material adverse change, change of control and default under other debt aggregating at least \$25 million.
 If an event of default were to occur under the credit agreement, the lenders would be entitled to declare all amounts borrowed under it immediately due and payable.
 The occurrence of an event of default under the credit agreement could also cause the acceleration of obligations under certain other agreements and the termination of the company's U.S. trade accounts receivable facility described below.
+As of September 30, 2003, there were no borrowings under this credit agreement.

 In addition, the company and certain international subsidiaries have access to certain uncommitted lines of credit from various banks.
 Other sources of short-term funding are operational cash flows, including customer prepayments, and the company's U.S. trade accounts receivable facility.
 Using this facility, the company sells, on an on-going basis, up to \$225 million of its eligible U.S. trade accounts receivable through a wholly owned subsidiary, Unisys Funding Corporation I. The facility expires in December 2003.
+The company expects to have a similar arrangement in place at the expiration of the current facility.
+If the company were unable to have a similar arrangement in place upon the expiration of the current facility, cash flow would be negatively affected; however, liquidity would be unaffected since the company believes that it has adequate sources and availability of short-term funding to meet its expected cash requirements.

-At June 30, 2003, the company has met all covenants and conditions under its various lending and funding agreements.
+At September 30, 2003, the company has met all covenants and conditions under its various lending and funding agreements.
 Since the company believes that it will continue to meet these covenants and conditions, the company believes that it has adequate sources and availability of short-term funding to meet its expected cash requirements.